aritraghose/notes/999 Notes/Development and Engineering/Tools and Technologies/Git and GitHub.md

 - `git push -u origin main`  -->
 - `git push`  --> push to remote
 - `git pull`  --> pull from the remote
+- `git push -f`  --> force push

+### Branching, Merging and Rebasing

+- `git branch`  --> check which branch we are currently working in
+- `git branch "new-branch"` --> creates a new branch // `git branch <"BRANCH_NAME">`
+- `git checkout new-branch` --> switch to a branch
+- `git branch -b "new-branch"`  --> create a new branch and switch to it

+> - Make some some changes and then commit the changes to the newly created branch.
+The new created branch will be ahead of the main branch.
+> - Now, when we do `git push`, it will not work since the remote repository does not have the branch we are working in.
+So,
+- `git push --set-upstream origin new-branch`  -->  this creates the new branch in the remote repo and pushes the code to it.

+>Now when we want to merge this newly created branch with the `main`:
+- `git merge origin/new-branch`
+- `git push`

+> - Now say, we created the new branch in the remote repo, we will have an option showing up on GitHub that asks us to do "**Compare and pull request**"
+> - Click on it and add a title to the request and hit the "Create a pull request"
+> - Now the owner/collaborators of the repo can review and merge the pull request
+> - Note that, once merged, it will merge with the remote repo.
+We must `git pull` it to our local.

+> When merging a branch with the main, the entire commit history of that new branch is packed into a new commit added to the main.
+So that branch history is lost. *Rebase* solves this.
+> What rebase does is that, all the commit history is added linearly with the current head of the main and the new head now points to the last commit.
+> But using rebase can make the commit history huge, so we tend to avoid it.

+- `git rebase branch-3`  --> rebase `branch-3`

+### Stashing

+> - There are times when the remote codebase is updated with some code from other developers, and local repo is also updated by us.
+But we are not going to stage or commit our local code.
+> - In that case, without doing commit, we will not be able to pull the remote changes.
+> - Stashing temporarily stores the local unsaved codes so that we can pull right away.

+- `git stash` --> stores temporarily the unsaved local changes
+- `git pull`  --> pull the remote changes
+- `git stash apply` --> now paste back the unsaved local changes